-If approved, HVC 2040 would allow for the continuation of the many social and economic benefits for surrounding communities, helping to attract younger families to the area and expand employment opportunities in the region.
-HVC 2040 would also allow HVC to continue to collaborate with Indigenous Governments and Organizations to deliver economic and social benefits, and advance reconciliation efforts.
+If approved, HVC 2040 would allow for the continuation of the many social and economic contributions for surrounding communities, helping to attract families to the area and expand employment opportunities in the region.
+HVC 2040 would also allow HVC to continue to collaborate with Indigenous Governments and Organizations to deliver economic and social contributions, and advance reconciliation efforts.

 Demand for copper is expected to double by 2050.
 This increase in copper demand is driven by factors that include the global transition to a low-carbon future, global population growth, and urbanization.
 Copper is a vital component in everything from renewable power generation to electric vehicles and smartphones.